 This form of lightning is unique to Venezuela, only observed over the mouth of the Catatumbo River where it feeds into Lake Maracaibo and has begun to attract more tourists in recent years.

 Believed to be the most lightning-struck place on earth, this phenemon occurs for roughly 260 nights a year, 10 hours a day and up to an astonishing 280 times per hour.That works out at 1.2 million lightning bolts a year!

 While there have been many theories surrounding this phenomenon, the latest explanation put forth by scientists is the region’s unique topography and wind patterns.
 At their most intense, the flashes of lighting can be visible from about 400 km away, hence why it has historically been used as a handy navigation aid for sailors.

 Photo by: Ben on Flickr

 We previously mentioned Auroras in 5 Amazing Natural Light Displays Around the World and that, while travelers commonly visit Scandinavia with the hopes of viewing Northern Lights, there are a number of locations in North America where they can also be witnessed, including the forests in Fairbanks, Alaska and the National Parks of Alberta.
 Southern Lights, on the other hand are a bit trickier to view, mainly because of the smaller area of land that south on the Earth, meaning fewer viewing spots.
 Without resorting to camping out on the Arctic Ice, these are some locations to view Southern Lights from and when:

 - South Georgia Island, between March and September

 - Stewart Island, the southern tip of New Zealand, between March and September

 - The Falkland Islands, between April and August

-- Ushuaia, Argentina, between March and September (this is the world’s most southern city)
+- Ushuaia, Argentina, between March and September (the world’s most southern city)